simon-ritchie/apysc/docstring_markdowns/apysc/_jslib/jslib_util.md

 ## `export_jslib_to_specified_dir` function docstring

-Export a JavaScript library to specified directory.<hr>
+Export a JavaScript library to a specified directory.<hr>

 **[Parameters]**